nbfigueroa/epimodel-sens/README.md

 * UMichigan model (extended SIR model; i.e. state-space)
   * Don't know model structure yet
   * CCSE Johns Hopkins data which we have access to
+  * Estimates r0, infection period from observed data so far, accepts prior distributions over these parameters to represent known values, uses time varying quarantine and growth rate parameters.
+  * Does not justify why particular growth rate scaling is used for particular intervention strategies
+  * Code implemented in R,

 * CDDEP (aka Johns Hopkins) model (will not evaluate now due to lack of transperency)
   * Don't know model structure yet